Volume migration between OpenStack clusters¶

 Note

-Although we keep the original volume name, after the OpenStack import described in next paragraph the Ceph volume will be renamed to volume-<newHexString>.
+Although we keep the original volume name, after the OpenStack import described

-OpenStack part
+OpenStack part¶

-As previously stated, after the import the Ceph volume will be renamed to volume-<newHexString>.
+As previously stated, after the import the Ceph volume will be renamed to volume-<newHexString>

 We can take advantage of this procedure to also give the volume a human-meaningful name, so for example we will set: